 Porter-Gaud School is committed to ensuring the safety and well-being of our students.
 We hold our employees to the highest possible standards.
 All employees are subject to extensive background check screenings and must sign our code of conduct.
 We strive to monitor employees while interacting with students.
 We take any inappropriate interactions between students and employees seriously and are committed to mandatory reporting standards as required by law.
 We will fully cooperate with authorities in any allegation or case of abuse.

-administration of its educational policies, tuition assistance programs, athletic and other administered programs.
+Porter-Gaud does not discriminate on the basis of gender, race, color, or national origin in administration of its educational policies, admission policies, tuition assistance programs, athletic and other administered programs.